 - Poor diet

-- Predisposition for gum disease 35% of the people are born with a predisposition to inherit periodontal disease
+- Predisposition for gum disease, as 35% of the people are born with a predisposition to inherit periodontal disease

 This is why it is so important to have regular checkups with your dentist to monitor your oral health.

-If you discover teeth bleeding pay attention to see how often it is happening.
+If you discover that your teeth are bleeding pay attention to see how often it is happening.

-If it continues for a length of time that causes you concern you can rinse with lukewarm salt water and use a cold washcloth as a compress on them to stop the bleeding.
+If it continues over any length of time, you can rinse your mouth with lukewarm salt water and use a cold washcloth as a compress on them to stop the bleeding.

 As soon as the dentist office is open call and make an appointment be sure to tell them that you are having bleeding that will not stop or that has been happening for several days after brushing and flossing.

-- Proper oral hygiene of brushing and flossing daily
+- Use proper oral hygiene of brushing and flossing daily